LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 ![](./images/leadSourceResourceDeleteButtonAddedError.png)

 It works!
-Now we can't delete a Lead Source that has Customers connected to it.
+We can't delete a Lead Source with Customers connected to it.

 ---

 ## Modifying Customer Resource and Database Table - Adding Lead Source

-Now that we have our Lead Sources, and we can manage them, we should add a select field to our Customer Resource, so we can select a Lead Source for our Customer:
+Now that we have our Lead Sources and can manage them, we should add a select field to our Customer Resource so we can select a Lead Source for our Customer:

 **app/Filament/Resources/CustomerResource.php**
 ```php